 There were a few books and board games on the shelves next to the fireplace, creating a very inviting atmosphere.
 There was a small amount of seating available.
 Considering this lounge is open to all hotel guests (and the hotel has 257 rooms), I imagine it gest crowded during peak times.

-Overall Impressions of Hyatt Centric Chicago The Loop
+Overall impression of the Hyatt Centric The Loop Chicago

 As far as location and value go (especially given the fact that the hotel has a club lounge open to all guests), the Hyatt Centric Chicago Loop is a great choice.
 Sometimes rates drop down to $109 per night, which is an amazing deal.

-That being said, I found the rooms to be depressing and cold (both literally and figuratively).
+That being said, I probably won’t stay at this hotel again.
+I found the rooms to be depressing and cold (both literally and figuratively).
 They could do well to warm them up with some colorful art, throw pillows, or better lighting.
 Their Diamond breakfast benefit is also on the stingy side.

 I also don’t quite get the Hyatt Centric concept or how it’s different from their Hyatt Place properties.
 I understand they’re going for a boutique hotel vibe.
 They certainly achieve that with the smaller hotel size/number of rooms, but not in terms of decor.